 The Compensation Committee's primary responsibilities include evaluating the Company's philosophy regarding executive compensation and evaluating and determining the compensation of the Chief Executive Officer and other named executive officers.
 The Compensation Committee has the authority under its charter to engage the services of outside advisors, experts and others to assist it.
-During 2022, the Compensation Committee did not engage any such advisors.
-Prior to the 2022 Annual Meeting, a majority of the committee members were independent as defined by the rules of the New York Stock Exchange.
-Subsequent to the 2022 Annual Meeting, two of the four committee members are independent as defined by the rules of the New York Stock Exchange.
-In the opinion of the Board of Directors, each committee member has the ability to make objective decisions independent of management.
+During 2023, the Compensation Committee did not engage any such advisors.
+A majority of the committee members were independent as defined by the rules of the New York Stock Exchange.

-The Chief Executive Officer and certain other members of management are invited to attend all or a portion of a Compensation Committee meeting depending on the nature of the agenda items, but the members of management do not vote on items before the Compensation Committee.
-However, the Compensation Committee solicits the views of the Chief Executive Officer on compensation matters, including the compensation of the other named executive officers.
+The Executive Chairman, Chief Executive Officer and certain other members of management are invited to attend all or a portion of any Compensation Committee meeting depending on the nature of the agenda items, but the members of management do not vote on items before the Compensation Committee.
+However, the Compensation Committee solicits the views of the Executive Chairman and Chief Executive Officer on compensation matters, including the compensation of the other named executive officers.
 The Compensation Committee works with members of management to determine the agenda for each meeting, and management prepares the applicable meeting materials.